Navigating a Treasury 4.0 World Corporates Guidebook

 HSBC’s recent Global Liquidity and Cash Management Forum held in Singapore captured the spirit of digital change that is sweeping through businesses, governments, and treasury in the ASEAN region.

-Lance Kawaguchi, HSBC, explains why Singapore is a breeding ground for next generation treasury management and outlines how treasurers can take advantage of Treasury 4.0.
+Singapore is a breeding ground for next generation treasury management.
+This article outlines how treasurers can take advantage of Treasury 4.0.

 As well as providing greater cash visibility and control, Cheniere Energy's centralisation journey has delivered significant efficiency and sustainability benefits, turning treasury into a value creator – and award-winner.